sara-1129/sara-1129/README.md

 - 👋 Hi ,My name is Sara
 - I am currently a sophomore student pursuing B.Tech in Mathematics and Computing at NIT Hamirpur
-- I am currently learning web development .
+- I am currently passionate about web development and currently learning CPP and DSA.
 - 😄 Pronouns: ...She /Her